yardsale8/tenure-portfolio/content/criterion4/_index.md

 First, I take a lot of pleasure in continually improving the pedagogy, curriculum, and administration of my various courses.
-My primary focus when making improvements in student learning, which outweighs all other academic concerns.
+My primary focus when making improvements is student learning, which outweighs all other academic concerns.
 I will provide evidence of these concerns by discussing my efforts to [develop student-centered curricula]({{<ref "student_centered.md">}}).